 - April 2018 brought a follow-up to the Uprising update: Overwatch Archives.

-- In addition to bringing back the fan-favorite Uprising brawl, it also includes a new PvE mission, "Retribution", centered around one of Blackwatch's mission.
+- In addition to bringing back the fan-favorite Uprising brawl, it also includes a new PvE mission, "Retribution", centered around one of Blackwatch's missions.
 Four players get to team up as the infamous black ops squad to take on Talon's forces.
-This was confirmed to be the mission that caused Blackwatch to be publicly revealed; The beginning of the end for Overwatch and the moment that Gabriel's transformation into Reaper started taking root.Morrison: Alright, Gabriel...start from the beginning.Reyes: We arrived at the Venice safehouse and setup surveillance on the manor.
-We executed our plan under cover of darkness...you sure you wanna hear about this, Jack?Morrison: You haven't left me much choice...Reyes: Whatever happened to plausible deniability?Reyes: [Chuckles] Well, Jack...that...is one hell of a story...
+This was confirmed to be the mission that caused Blackwatch to be publicly revealed; the beginning of the end for Overwatch and the moment that Gabriel's transformation into Reaper started taking root.Morrison: Alright, Gabriel... start from the beginning.Reyes: We arrived at the Venice safehouse and setup surveillance on the manor.
+We executed our plan under cover of darkness... you sure you wanna hear about this, Jack?Morrison: You haven't left me much choice...Reyes: Whatever happened to plausible deniability?Reyes: [Chuckles] Well, Jack... that... is one hell of a story...